ts-geek02/node-boilerplate/README.md

 ### Setting Up Branch Protection

-The repository includes an enhanced PR validation workflow that automatically sets up branch protection rules.
-This happens when you push to main/master or can be triggered manually.

-#### Automatic Setup (Recommended)

-The workflow automatically sets up branch protection when you push to main/master.
-It will:

-- ✅ Require "PR Description Validation" status check to pass before merging
-- ✅ Require 1 approving review before merging
-- ✅ Dismiss stale PR approvals when new commits are pushed
-- ✅ Prevent force pushes and branch deletion

-#### Manual Trigger

-If you need to set up branch protection manually, you can trigger the workflow:
+To prevent merging PRs that don't meet the description requirements, you need to set up branch protection rules manually:

-1. Go to your repository Actions tab
-2. Select "PR Description Validation" workflow
-3. Click "Run workflow" button
-4. Select the branch and click "Run workflow"

-#### Manual GitHub Settings (Fallback)
+#### Manual Setup (Required)

-If the automatic setup doesn't work (due to permissions), you can configure manually:

 1. Go to your repository Settings > Branches
 2. Add rule for main/master branch
 3. Enable "Require status checks to pass before merging"
-4. Add "PR Description Validation" as a required status check
+4. Add "validate-pr-description" as a required status check
 5. Enable "Require pull request reviews before merging"
 6. Set required approving reviews to 1
 7. Enable "Dismiss stale PR approvals when new commits are pushed"
+8. Save changes

+#### What This Does

+- ✅ Requires "validate-pr-description" status check to pass before merging
+- ✅ Requires 1 approving review before merging
+- ✅ Dismisses stale PR approvals when new commits are pushed
+- ✅ Prevents force pushes and branch deletion

 ### PR Description Template